CHT2520-web-prog/javascript/README.md

   // loop over these <a> elements decadeLinks.forEach((link) => {
-      //when the user clicks on a link run the function changeDecade() link.addEventListener("click",changeDecade,false);
+      //when the user clicks on a link run the function changeDecade() link.addEventListener("click", changeDecade, false);
   })
 }
 ```
-- The function `init()` gets hold of the decade links and adds an event listener.
+- The function `init()` gets hold of the decade links and adds an event listener for each hyperlink.
   - When the user clicks on one of these links the function `changeDecade()` will be executed.
   - Look in the HTML, make sure you can see how these links have been selected.